 - 1 tsp ground cinnamon

 - 100 ml coconut oil

 - 100 g dried cherries

 Pre-heat the oven to 120°C (fan)/140°C/gas mark 1 and cover two baking trays with greaseproof baking paper.

-Place the oats, coconut flakes, chopped nuts, seeds and ground cinnamon into a large mixing bowl.
+Place 300g jumbo oats, 50g coconut flakes, 100g chopped pecan nuts, 100g sunflower or pumpkin seeds and 1 tsp ground cinnamon into a large mixing bowl.

-Gently heat the coconut oil in a small saucepan over a low heat.
-The reason for this is that it generally solidifies in the jar, but you need it to be liquid to make granola.
-Allow to cool a little then mix through the honey or maple syrup and vanilla extract.
+Gently heat 100ml coconut oil in a small saucepan over a low heat.
+Allow to cool a little then add 100ml maple syrup and 1 tsp vanilla extract.

-Stir the oil mixture through the dry ingredients until the oats are all well coated.
+Stir the melted coconut oil mixture through the dry ingredients until the oats are all well coated.
 Spread out over the two baking trays and bake for 40 minutes, stirring halfway.